 Consumable Care and Replacement Timing

-Even with a well-tuned torch, consumables dictate cut quality and reliability, so you’ll manage them with the same discipline you give standoff and speed.
-Build a routine around consumable inspection and replacement frequency.
+Even with a well-tuned torch, consumables dictate cut quality and reliability, so manage them with the same discipline you give standoff and speed.
+Build a routine around inspection and replacement timing.
 Check nozzles for ovality, dings, and spatter bridging; retire any tip with an irregular or enlarged orifice.
 Track electrode pit depth: swap standard copper at 0.040 in; replace silver/hafnium interface at 0.080 in.
-Moisture, poor pierce height, and drag can accelerate wear—tighten your technique to extend life.
-Always match part numbers from the operator’s manual to avoid compatibility-induced bevel, dross, and hard starts.
+Moisture, poor pierce height, and dragging the shield can accelerate wear, so tighten technique to extend life.
+Always match part numbers from the operator’s manual to avoid compatibility-driven bevel, dross, and hard starts.
 Keep spares staged to prevent downtime.

 Log hours, material, and amperage so you can predict changeouts and maintain cut consistency.